mmichlin66/mmichlin66.github.io/mimcss/guide/mimcss-guide-defining-rules.md

 The `box` property in our example is used to define a CSS class in two places: as a property of the MyStyles class and as a property of the object passed to the `$media` function.
 Mimcss will generate a single actual class name for the `box` property and the `margin` value of 4 pixels will be used on smaller devices while the value of 8 pixels will be used on the larger ones.

+Every style definition has two special properties: `$parent` and `$owner`.
+The `$parent` property points to the style definition object that is the parent of the current style definition object in the chain of grouping rules.
+The type of the `$parent` property is the type of the first generic parameter passed to the StyleDefinition class.
+For the top-level class itself the value of the `$parent` property is `undefined`.

-Every style definition has the `owner` property inherited from the StyleDefinition class.
-The type of this property is the type of the generic parameter passed to the StyleDefinition class.
-The `owner` property is the pointer to the top-level class.
-For the top-level class itself the value of the `owner` property is the same as `this` - it essentially points to itself - and, therefore, there is no real case for using the `owner` property in the top-level classes.
-For the grouping rules, however, the `owner` property allows referencing rules defined in the top-level class and that's why it is important to specify the generic parameter as the name of the top-level class.
-Here is how we can use the `owner` property from the @media rule:
+The type of the `$owner` property is the type of the second generic parameter passed to the StyleDefinition class.
+The `$owner` property is the pointer to the top-level class.
+For the top-level class itself the value of the `$owner` property is the same as `this` - it essentially points to itself - and, therefore, there is no real case for using the `$owner` property in the top-level classes.

+For the grouping rules, the `$parent` and the `$owner` properties allow referencing rules defined anywhere in the chain of grouping rules.
+Here is an example of how we can use the `$parent` property from the @media rule:

 ```tsx
 class MyStyles extends css.StyleDefinition